Why gross margin is key to measuring business performance

-Why analyzing gross margin is important
+Why analysing gross margin is important

 Revenue and cost of goods sold are two of the biggest balances in the income statement.
 If you can make changes to either balance, you can increase the bottom line.
-Operating expenses may be harder to reduce since many of the costs are fixed.
+Operating expenses may be harder to reduce, since many of the costs are fixed.

 How to improve gross margin